KruthikaJ1109/Developing-A-SEPSIS-PREDICTION-App-with-the-help-of-machine-learning-and-FastAPI-Project./README.md

 ## Introduction

-We will explore a comprehensive machine learning project focused on predicting sepsis using classification techniques.
-By leveraging FastAPI, we were able to deploy the model as a user-friendly API, enabling real-time predictions.
-The combination of machine learning and web development has immense potential in healthcare and can significantly contribute to early sepsis detection and patient care.
+We will examine a complete machine learning project that uses classification methods to forecast sepsis.
+We were able to expose the model as a user-friendly API and provide real-time predictions by utilizing FastAPI.
+Web development and machine learning have enormous promise in the healthcare industry and can considerably improve patient care and the early detection of sepsis.

 ## Description

 ## Importance of Project

-The dataset used contains a list of patients in a hospital and their attributes and whether the patient is positive for Sepssis or not.
+The dataset used includes a list of hospital patients, their characteristics, and whether or not they have sepsis.

-Sepsis is a severe and potentially life-threatening condition that occurs when the body's response to an infection triggers widespread inflammation.
-It is often referred to as blood poisoning.
+Severe and potentially fatal illness known as sepsis develops when the body's reaction to an infection results in widespread inflammation.
+It's frequently called "blood poisoning."

-The aim of this project is to explore the various factors that can cause sepsis in order to predict the occurence of sepsis.
+In order to anticipate the occurrence of sepsis, the goal of this study is to investigate the numerous conditions that can result in sepsis.

-Predicting sepsis is important because early recognition and intervention can significantly improve patient outcomes.
-Sepsis can progress rapidly and become life-threatening within a short period.
-By identifying patients who are at risk of developing sepsis, healthcare providers can initiate timely treatment and interventions to prevent the condition from worsening.
+Sepsis prediction is crucial because early detection and treatment can dramatically enhance patient outcomes.
+Sepsis can advance quickly and turn life-threatening in a short amount of time.
+In order to stop the disease from getting worse, healthcare professionals can identify people who are at risk of developing sepsis and start timely treatment and treatments.

-# Dataset Description -
+# Description of the dataset

-The data for this project is in a csv format.
-The following describes the columns present in the data.
+This project's data is in csv format.
+The columns that make up the data are described below.

 | Column Name | Target | Description                                                                   |
 | ----------- | ------ | ----------------------------------------------------------------------------- |